department-of-veterans-affairs/vets-website/va-gov/pages/disability/eligibility.md

 title: Eligibility for VA Disability Benefits
 display_title: Eligibility
 description: Find out if you're eligible for VA disability compensation or other benefits for a condition related to your military service.
-order: 1
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 template: bc-detail-page
+collection: disability
 children: disabilityEligibility
-leftrailnav:
+order: 1
-  hub_one: Get Disability Benefits
+spoke: Get Disability Benefits
 majorlinks:
   - heading:
     links: